BeckyyCodes/assignment_3/README.txt

 # Continued Development

 In case you come across this code, and you notice there is something I could have done better, kindly make your suggestions.
-The repo is public!!
+The repo is public

-Thank you
+Thank you!!!

 My name is Rebecca and I built this webpage.